-Publishing is an industry that has undergone many changes in recent years, especially in view of developing technology.
+Publishing is an industry that has undergone many changes in recent years, especially given developing technology.
 For most freelancers, publishers are the target client.
 Working within the publishing industry means accepting and respecting the different ways publishers choose to work.
-It also means keeping up with changes and developments in the industry, so as to keep pace with client expectations.
+It also means keeping up with changes and developments in the industry to keep pace with client expectations.

 Freelancing in numbers, according to Upwork’s Freelancing in America 2016 –